jfmengels/blog/content/blog/global-and-configuration-errors/index.md

         }
 ```

-Global errors are easier to report, but they are also less helpful to the users, so they should be used only when appropriate.
+Global errors are easy to create, but they are also less helpful to the users, so they should be used only when other errors are inappropriate.

+Testing rules is also part of the experience of writing review rules, that's why there are [new functions](https://package.elm-lang.org/packages/jfmengels/elm-review/latest/Review-Rule#globalError) to assert that the rule behaves as expected.

 # Configuration errors